-All motorcycles have some sort of air box or air filter that came on the bike when it was new.
+All motorcycles have some sort of air box or air filter system.
 A lot of people over the years ditched the big black airboxes for smaller and better looking individual pod filters.
-There are three main differences between pod filters and air boxes; you’ll need to consider these three things if you’re caught deciding between the two.
+There are three main differences between pod filters and air boxes; you’ll need to consider these three things if you’re deciding between the two.

 So what are the differences between an air box and pod filters?
 Compared to pod filters, an air box controls the amount of air getting into the carburetors, has a built in air filter, and protects the engine from water getting inside.
 While a pod filter technically does some filtering, an air box is much more efficient.